soto-project/soto/README.md

     ]
 )
 ```
-If you are using one of the v5.0.0 pre-releases then the `name` parameter in the package dependencies is unnecessary, the `package` parameter of the target dependencies is `aws-sdk-swift` instead of `AWSSDKSwift` and also all the target names are prefixed with `AWS`.
+If you are using one of the v5.0.0 pre-releases then the `name` parameter in the package dependencies is unnecessary, the `package` parameter of the target dependencies is `soto` instead of `AWSSDKSwift` and also all the target names are prefixed with `Soto`.

-Alternatively if you are using Xcode 11+ you can use the Swift Package integration and add a dependency to AWSSDKSwift through that.
+Alternatively if you are using Xcode 11+ you can use the Swift Package integration and add a dependency to Soto through that.

 ## Compatibility

-AWSSDKSwift works on Linux, macOS and iOS.
+Soto works on Linux, macOS and iOS.
 Version 4 is dependent on version 2 of [swift-nio](https://github.com/apple/swift-nio).
-Libraries/frameworks that are dependent on an earlier version of swift-nio will not work with version 4 of AWSSDKSwift.
+Libraries/frameworks that are dependent on an earlier version of swift-nio will not work with version 4 of Soto.
 In this case Version 3 can be used.
-For example Vapor 3 uses swift-nio 1.13 so you can only use versions 3.x of AWSSDKSwift with Vapor 3.
-Below is a compatibility table for versions 3 and 4 of AWSSDKSwift.
+For example Vapor 3 uses swift-nio 1.13 so you can only use versions 3.x of Soto with Vapor 3.
+Below is a compatibility table for versions 3 and 4 of Soto.

 | Version | Swift | MacOS | iOS    | Linux              | Vapor  |
 |---------|-------|-------|--------|--------------------|--------|